• Skip to primary navigation

 In terms of straight badassery, the jump squat ranks right up there.

-Sure, you aren’t lifting massive amounts of weight so you won’t need a gang of spotters to insure that you don’t drop the small house on your back.
+Sure, you aren’t lifting massive amounts of weight so you won’t need a gang of spotters inside the squat rack to ensure that you don’t drop the small house on your back.
 But it looks cool, and once you get better at it, the movement is actually a whole heap of fun.

 After all, the jump squat is about more than slowly moving heavy weight, it’s about moving light weight very, very fast.
 Put more poetically, it’s about exploding skyward in a violent cataclysm of speed and athleticism.